smolcodes/UEB-Quick-Reference/src/chess/finnchess.md

 ### Game Play

+Competitive.
 These tournaments use clocks and recording moves is suggested (although if you don't know algebraic chess notation that's perfectly fine).